TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.32.md

 ---

-They are like unto children that sit in the marketplace, and call one to another; who say, We piped unto you, and ye did not dance; we wailed, and ye did not weep.
+They are like children who sit in the marketplace, and call one to another, saying, 'We piped to you, and you didn't dance.
+We mourned, and you didn't weep.'